-If you observe "ICAP Queued Connections" on Proxy where queued connections were observed in DLP (Request Mode) and if queued connections increases to high numbers, the proxy becomes unresponsive and will not take any new connections request from clients.
+If you observe "ICAP Queued Connections" on Proxy where queued connections were observed in Data Loss Prevention (DLP) (Request Mode) and if queued connections increases to high numbers, the proxy becomes unresponsive and will not take any new connections request from clients.

 Proxy performing ICAP request scanning using DLP or Proxy performing ICAP response scanning using CAS/AV.